 “We initially set up the band for a church fayre.
 I borrowed a tuba and wrote out some march cards with tunes on that I’d picked out from listening to bands and from what sheet music I could get hold of.
 We did a lot of busking, and [trad. jazz] was perfect as the repertoire we played was happy and upbeat and lots of people know the tunes in the backs of their heads.
 It always made us some pocket money and it’s very fun music to play as you can do whatever you want really.”

 Since those early days the band has developed considerably, and today it usually takes the form of a trio, with clarinet, banjo (or guitar) and double bass (or sousaphone).
-The band draws its musicians from a pool of around seven regular members depending on who is available, and this fluidity creates a constant stream of fresh inspiration and ideas.
+The band draws its musicians from a pool of around eight regular members depending on who is available, and this fluidity creates a constant stream of fresh inspiration and ideas.

 One of the band’s greatest strengths is its flexibility.
 Much of the music is improvised around a core melody and chord progression, and therefore it is very easy to change or add instruments depending on the occasion and which players are free.